stefanproell/Nordkette/README.md

 # Nordkette

-A Timelaps of the Nordkette taken with the Pi Cam every 5 minutes.
+A Timelapse of the Nordkette taken with the Pi Cam every 5 minutes.

 [Animated Gif](https://github.com/stefanproell/Nordkette/blob/master/Nordkette.gif)